xyproto/sealion/README.md

 Be reminded about things that happen daily, such as lunch, by messages on the command line, directly after your prompt.

+The message is only displayed in certain time-intervals, not all the time.

 ## Quick installation

     sudo install -Dm755 prem-setup /usr/bin/prem-setup